programming-kkw/c-programming-patterns/square/README.md

 ## Description

-This folder contains code in C programming language to print the following output.
+This folder contains code in C programming language to print the square pattern output.

 ## Output